 Who Should Apply: Early career investigators, including postdoctoral researchers, research associates and assistant professors, engaged in health disparities and minority health research are encouraged to apply.
 We seek participants from diverse backgrounds within and outside of academia, such as from community-based and nonprofit organizations.

 Cost: There is no cost, but admission is competitive and participants are required to attend all daily sessions.
-Participants are responsible for arranging their own transportation, room, and board.
+Participants are responsible for arranging their own transportation, food and housing.
 Limited scholarships will be available to cover travel expenses based on need.
 Applicants from diverse backgrounds, including underrepresented racial and ethnic groups, who require financial assistance are always encouraged to apply for NIH support.

 How to Apply: The online application is now open on the NIMHD website.